TheEmpty/ejg/readme.md

 Documentation
 -------------

-All methods and variables should have JavaDoc.
-The JavaDoc will be available online soon, but for now refer to `/docs` or the JavaDoc above the identifer.
+The JavaDoc is available online at [theempty.github.com/ejg](http://theempty.github.com/ejg) and in `/docs`.

 Entry Point
 -----------